Houston Guardianship Attorney

 A legal guardianship is a court-supervised administration for a minor or incapacitated person.
 The guardian is appointed by the Texas courts to care for the person or property of the minor or incapacitated person, who is referred to as a ward.
-If one is appointed for the physical well-being of a ward, they are a “guardian of the person.”
+If someone is appointed for the physical well-being of a ward, that appointed individual is a “guardian of the person.”
 Someone elected to take care of the ward’s property and finances is called a “guardian of the estate.”

 Who Is Considered A Minor Or Incapacitated Person?